 Maternity Leave: Employees are entitled to maternity leave in accordance with the terms of the Maternity Protection Act 1994 and the Maternity Protection (Amendment) Act 2004.
 The granting of maternity leave is subject to conditions laid down in the Act and must be complied with in any application for maternity leave.
 APA requires a certified notification of pregnancy and at least 4 weeks' notice before the beginning of any maternity leave.
-All staff, regardless of length of service, will be entitled to 26 weeks maternity leave, of which, at least two must be taken before birth and an additional 16 weeks unpaid leave.
-Staff are also entitled to leave in accordance with the rights set out in the Work Life Balance and Miscellaneous Provisions Act 2023.
+All staff, regardless of length of service, will be entitled to 26 weeks maternity leave, of which, at least two must be taken before birth.
 Maternity Benefit - a social welfare entitlement based on employees PRSI contributions paid to staff - will be deducted from salaries paid during maternity leave.
 Staff members on such leave are asked to confirm whether or not they intend to return to work by the seventh week after the birth of the baby.
 Four weeks before the provisional date of return, a firm date in writing must be given to their line manager.

 Paternity Leave: Three days paid paternity leave will be available to male staff that has been in employment with APA for at least 1 year.
-This leave must be taken within 14 days of the birth of the child.
+This leave must be taken within 7 days of the birth of the child.

 Parental Leave: All employees with at least one year of continuous service are entitled to leave under the Parental Leave Act (1998).
-Up to 26 weeks unpaid leave is allowed for each child born after 3rd June 1996, until that child reaches the age of 8.
+Up to 14 weeks unpaid leave is allowed for each child born after 3rd June 1996, until that child reaches the age of 8.
 Employees with less than one year's service are entitled to pro-rata parental leave entitlements after 3-month service.